Cogniac Privacy Policy

 • Non-personal details about your Website interactions, including the full Uniform Resource Locators (URLs) and from our Website (including date and time), products you viewed or searched for; page response times, download errors, length of visits to certain pages, page interaction information (such as scrolling, clicks, and mouse-overs), methods used to browse away from the page, or any phone number used to call our customer service number.

-• Non-personal information that does not directly or indirectly reveal your identity or directly relate to an identified individual, such as demographic information, statistics, or aggregated information.
-Statistical or aggregated data does not directly identify a specific person, but we may derive non-personal statistical or aggregated data from personal information.
-For example, we may aggregate personal information to calculate the percentage of users accessing a specific Website feature.
+• Non-personal data that does not directly or indirectly reveal your identity or directly relate to an identified individual, such as demographic information, statistics, or aggregated information.
+Statistical or aggregated data does not directly identify a specific person, but we may derive non-personal statistical or aggregated data from personal data.
+For example, we may aggregate personal data to calculate the percentage of users accessing a specific Website feature.

 Other Information Collected